When Does Predictive Inverse Dynamics Outperform Behavior Cloning?: Conclusion

 \section{Conclusion}

-This work analyzes the performance advantages of predictive inverse dynamics models (PIDM) as an alternative to behavior cloning (BC) for offline imitation learning, particularly in small-data regimes.
-Through theoretical analysis and empirical experiments, we shed light onto the advantages of PIDM observed in prior studies: PIDM introduces a bias-variance tradeoff, reducing action prediction error and increasing sample efficiency by conditioning on future states, especially in regions of high uncertainty, at the cost of bias from an approximate state predictor.
-Moreover, we establish conditions on the state predictor bias under which PIDM is guaranteed to outperform BC.
+This work analyzes the performance advantages of PIDM as an alternative to BC for offline imitation learning.
+Through theoretical analysis and empirical experiments, we shed light onto the advantages of PIDM observed in prior studies: by conditioning on future states, especially in regions of high uncertainty, PIDM increases sample efficiency and reduces action prediction error, but the benefits can be reduced by the covariate shift of an approximate state predictor.
+Moreover, we establish conditions under which PIDM is guaranteed to outperform BC.
 Finally, we formally motivate the use of additional data sources when available.
 Empirical results across navigation tasks in 2D and 3D environments confirmed sample efficiency gains, with BC requiring up to $5\times$ more demonstrations than PIDM to achieve comparable performance.
 Interestingly, qualitative analysis showed that learned PIDM policies attend to future states only when they provide informative context for reducing prediction variance.
 Altogether, this work provides a principled explanation for PIDM's effectiveness and offers insights that pave the way for more efficient imitation learning methods that leverage state prediction and future conditioning.

-Although we focused on point estimators of the policy distributions, the underlying bias-variance decomposition has been extended to Bregman divergence and other losses~\citep{domingos2000unified,adlam2022understanding}.
-Combined with the empirical evidence of previous studies showing that PIDM outperforms BC with richer policy classes, including diffusion models~\citep{xie2025latent} and transformers~\citep{tian2025predictive}, this suggests that the unveiled bias-variance tradeoff might be a general feature of the PIDM architecture and independent of modeling choices.
+For clarity and tractability, we make several simplifying assumptions, including squared loss and point estimators, i.i.d. sampling, shared parameterization, and sufficiently large sample sizes.
+Despite these simplifications, our theoretical findings are consistent with both our experiments and prior empirical work~\cite{du2023learning,tian2025predictive,xie2025latent,pai2026mimic,li2026causal,ye2026worldactionmodelszeroshot}, which report PIDM outperforming BC even with correlated data, across a range of policy classes, including diffusion and transformer models, and across diverse data regimes.
+These results suggest that the performance tradeoff underlying the efficiency gains is a feature of the PIDM architecture rather than an artifact of our simplifying assumptions. \Cref{app:extensions} sketches how the analysis may extend to broader settings, leaving a formal treatment of these extensions to future work.